novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-191.md

 Fortunately, Lee Hyun-woo began to satisfy her curiosity.

 "I'm planning to invite places to invest in those companies again this time.
 But last time it was just a single fund company, this time it's a bit different.
-I'm going to inform Son Jung-ui and Joe Murphy.
+I'm going to inform Son Jung-yi and Joe Murphy.
 Besides that, I'll send emails to investment companies around the world."

 "Wow, the scale is really going to be big?"